Don't miss my follow-up post to this one with

 Step 1.
 Assemble these ingredients & supplies:

-Specific amounts of each ingredient are listed with the recipes of each flavored refrigerator oatmeal recipe; they are further down in this post.
+Specific amounts of ingredients are listed with the individual recipes for each of the 6 varieties of flavored refrigerator oatmeal ; they are further down in this post.
 Click on the big teal bar below each flavor and that links to the recipe with detailed ingredients and instructions.

 Step 3.
 Put a lid on the jar and shake to combine.
-(I use white plastic jar lids sized to fit canning jars--they last longer than the metal tops and rims that come with the jars, and they are easier to screw on and off; some Walmarts carry them, and they're available on Amazon, click here)
+I use white plastic jar lids sized to fit canning jars--they last longer than the metal tops and rims that come with the jars, and they are easier to screw on and off; some Walmarts carry them, and they're available on Amazon.

 Step 4.
 Add fruit and stir gently until combined.